 Long Term Care

 Long term care refers to a broad range of services provided by skilled and intermediate care nursing facilities, long term acute care hospitals, assisted living centers, senior housing, home health care and services, hospice care, and continuing care retirement communities among other providers.

-Long term care providers face distinctive challenges because of the extended period of time care is provided and the relationship that develops between providers, residents and residents’ families, the expectations of the baby boomer generation regarding the quality of services and the media challenges that such providers face on a daily basis.
+Long term care providers face distinctive challenges because of the extended period of time that care is provided, the complex relationships that develop between providers, residents and residents’ families, the expectations of the baby boomer generation regarding the quality of services and the media challenges that such providers face on a daily basis.